timabell/timwise.co.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

 impossible.
 The thing is, a dev team is usually building something that hasn't been built before, maybe as part of a major change to how the organisation functions.
-Web development is more than just taking your sales brochures and putting them online, if that was all we wanted I'd give you a copy of Wordpress and find something else to build.
+Web development is more than just taking your sales brochures and putting them online, if that was all we wanted I'd give you a copy of WordPress and find something else to build.
 Sometimes you can hide the team away in a [skunkworks](https://en.wikipedia.org/wiki/Skunk_Works) project, but that can't last forever and eventually the old meets the new and sparks fly.
 The